County Laois

 Ballykilcavan Farm, County Laois

-One tradition that has withstood the test of time is the annual Stradbally Stream Rally, organised by the Irish Steam Preservation Society.
+A tradition that has withstood the test of time is the annual Stradbally Stream Rally, organised by the Irish Steam Preservation Society.
 Held every August since 1966, the festival sees majestic steam machines oiled up and paraded before the crowds, as well as sheepdog trials and even lawnmower racing!

-Farming is a way of life for many of the locals here, with some farms stretching back generations in the family.
+Farming is also a way of life for many of the locals here, with some farms stretching back generations in the family.
 Ballykilcavan Farm is one such family.
 They recently diversified into making its delicious award-winning beers.
 A tour of the brewery will highlight the brewing process as well as dive into the 380-year farming history on the site.
-There are some fascinating tales of Irish country life to discover here…
+There are some fascinating tales of Irish country life to discover here.

 Electric Picnic, County Laois